ably/ably-dotnet/README.md

 * [Xamarin.Android 8.0+](https://developer.xamarin.com/releases/android/xamarin.android_8/xamarin.android_8.0/)
 * [Xamarin.iOS 11.4+](https://developer.xamarin.com/releases/ios/xamarin.ios_11/xamarin.ios_11.4/)

-## Partially supported platforms

-### Unity

-Unity support is currently in beta.

-Shortcomings & Considerations:

-* This library is currently only tested manually on Unity for Windows, we are however actively working towards automated testing by integrating Unity Cloud Build into our .NET CI pipeline.
-* Installation requires developers to import a custom Unity package that includes all of Ably's dependencies.

-Unity Requirements:

-* Unity 2018.2.0 or newer
-* The following Unity Player settings must be applied:
-  * Scripting Runtime Version should be '.NET 4.x Equivalent'
-  * Api Compatibility Level should be '.NET Standard 2.0'

-Please download the latest Unity package from the [GitHub releases page](https://github.com/ably/ably-dotnet/releases).
-All releases from 1.1.16 will include a Unity package as well.

-The library creates a number of threads and all callbacks are executed on non UI threads.
-This makes it difficult to update UI elements inside any callback executed by Ably.
-To make it easier we support capturing the `SynchronizationContext` and synchronizing callbacks to the UI thread.

 ## Push notification

 The Ably.net library fully supports Ably's push notifications.
 The feature set consists of two distinct areas: [Push Admin](https://ably.com/docs/general/push/admin), [Device Push Notifications](https://ably.com/docs/realtime/push).